GENERAL SUPPORT

 NAMCOL provides downloadable study materials that can be accessed offline.
 There are resource centres and Learner Support Centres (LSCs) equipped with internet facilities across various regions to assist students.

-For Secondary Education, NAMCOL provides a variety of resources for exam preparation for its Secondary Education students, such as mock examinations, assignments, past exam papers and memorandum, study materials, and online practice tests.
+For Secondary Education, NAMCOL provides a variety of exam-preparation resources for its students, including mock examinations, assignments, past exam papers, memoranda, study materials, and online practice tests.
 Students can access these resources on the Notesmaster platform at new.notesmaster.com/signup-student.
-Examination booklets are available at a cost at all NAMCOL bookshops.
+Examination booklets are available for purchase at all NAMCOL bookshops.

 For TP students, there are workshops throughout the academic year, assignments, past exam papers, study materials, and online support.

 Yes, TP and SE students can take a gap.
 They are allowed to take a gap year and resume their studies later.
 However, SE students cannot stop studying during a registered year.
-For TP students it is important to inform the Student Support Services and complete the necessary documentation to ensure a smooth transition when you return.
+For TP students, it is crucial to inform the Student Support Services.

 SECONDARY EDUCATION (SE)